-A common question I am often asked - when should I change my ukulele strings?
+A common question I am often asked - how often should I change my ukulele strings?

 As for the ideal time to change them, you should probably consider a change if any of the points below apply

 1. Are there any nicks, flat spots or grooves cut into the strings?
 This can occur from constant pressure on the frets, or, as the string stretches, as the string is retuned the part that was resting in the nut becomes visible between the nut and the tuning peg - the tell tale sign are little horizontal lines across the string.
-These can affect tuning, and will eventually break.
+These can affect tuning, intonation, and will eventually break.
 If you can't see any marks, it does not mean they are not there.
 Try hooking a finger under the strings near frets 1-5 and have a feel.
 Can you feel notches or grooves?
 If so, they are stating to wear.

-2. Are you having trouble holding your tuning? - Whilst uke strings can be a real pain to keep in tune when they are new because of the stretching they undergo, when they have stretched to their optimum, they really should stay in tune when left alone.
-If you have some seasoned strings like this but are finding that tuning is going off, or intonation is a problem, you should consider a string change.
+2. Are you having trouble holding your tuning? - Whilst uke strings can be a real pain to keep in tune when they are brand new because of the stretching they undergo, when they have stretched to their optimum, they really should stay in tune when left alone.
+If you have some seasoned strings like this but are finding that tuning is going off, or intonation is becoming a problem, you might want to consider a string change.

-3. Do they just sound dull?
+3. Do they just sound dull or off?
 As ukulele strings age, they will eventually lose their tonal qualities and you may find that your uke just doesn't sound very bright any more - again - time for a string change.
 This is perhaps the hardest to quantify as it's so subjective.
 But I suppose if my ukulele was sounding lifeless and not doing it for me any longer, the first thing I would do is change the strings.